HMRC Form 17 Income Tax Declaration

 - You can download the form from the Government website.

-The Form 17 and declaration of trust are used by married couples who own a buy-to-let property and want to share the rental income and sale proceeds in unequal shares, often because one pays less tax.
-The form is specific to married couples who jointly own property because HMRC assumes the income is shared 50:50 unless you declare differently.
+The form is specific to married couples who jointly own a buy-to-let property and want to share the rental income and sale proceeds in unequal shares, often because one pays less tax.
+This is because HMRC assumes the income is shared 50:50 unless you declare differently.

 HMRC assume you own an equal share